Struct cros_async::sync::Condvar

 pub fn notify_all(&self)

-Notify all threads currently waiting on the Condvar
+Notify all threads currently waiting on the Condvar.

-will be woken up from their call to wait
+All threads currently waiting on the Condvar will be woken up from their call to wait.

 Unlike more traditional condition variable interfaces, this method requires a reference to

-.
+the RwLock associated with this Condvar.
 This is because it is inherently racy to call

-without first acquiring the RwLock
+notify_one or notify_all without first acquiring the RwLock lock.
+Additionally, taking

-here allows us to make some optimizations that can improve
+a reference to the RwLock here allows us to make some optimizations that can improve

 performance by reducing unnecessary wakeups.